coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Arrests occurring on or after January 1, 2022: The Colorado Bureau of Investigation will automatically seal a person's arrest record having no filed charges within a year of the arrest.
 Per the law, this action must be completed within 60 days after one year elapses from the arrest date.

-• Arrests without a conviction after January 1, 2019, but prior to January 1, 2022: The CBI will automatically seal such arrest records as follows when no criminal charges have been filed:
+• Arrests without a conviction after January 1, 2019, but before January 1, 2022: The CBI will automatically seal such arrest records as follows when no criminal charges have been filed:

 • Within three years of an arrest for a felony offense whose statute of limitations (SOL) is three years, or